Tooji: The Father Project and single

+His EP and single "Father" was part of his coming out process by tackling the subject of sex and the church.
+The music video, filmed inside an Oslo church, received criticism.
+Ole Christian Kvarme, the Bishop of Oslo of the Lutheran Church of Norway, condemned the video as "totally unacceptable" and "a gross misuse of the church", accusing the video's producers of misinforming the church's administration prior to filming about the video's actual contents.

+Tooji said he lost his job as a host to Melodi Grand Prix Junior, a version of Eurovision for younger performers as a result of the "Father" video and the Father Project.
+Tooji called this project as "the most important thing I've done in my life."

 Personal life

-Tooji holds a bachelor's degree in child welfare.
-He has worked in asylum reception centres helping children and teenage refugees and victims of human trafficking.
-This work motivated him to use his songs and profile to speak out for those who suffer in silence.
-Tooji is a supporter of LGBT and women's rights, as well as a supporter of Green Wave, Iran's democratic reform movement.
+Tooji is a supporter of Green Wave, Iran's democratic reform movement.
 Tooji wore a Free Iran green bracelet during his performance in the Eurovision Song Contest 2012 held in Baku, Azerbaijan.

 In June 2015, Tooji came out as gay to the Norwegian website Gaysir, stating that he hoped he could make it easier for young gay people by being open about his own sexuality.
 He was praised for his decision by the Norwegian National Association for Lesbians, Gays, Bisexuals and Transgender People.